jmdyck/es-spec-emu/notes_on_conversion_to_ecmarkup.md

 the markup in the HTML spec is very presentational.
 I converted it to something more structural, but you might want to go farther.

-Similarly, the markup for the Bibliography is fairly presentational.
-I haven't done much there other than make use of `<emu-external-ref>`.

 Each of 20.2.2.{13,31,34} has a note containing a formula in italic.
 Should be in code?